adhocteam/uswds_html_starter/README.md

 sass set to watch the `src/styles.scss` file for changes and recompile when it finds them.
 Visit `http://127.0.0.1:8080` to see your site in action.

+- To edit the CSS for the site, change `src/styles.scss`
+- To edit the HTML for the page, change `src/index.html`

+That's all there is!

 ## Accessibility

 On every push, the [CI job](.github/workflows/ci.yml):